OUR Exec Board 2019-2020

-Emily is China Care's treasurer.
-She is a freshman studying Neuroscience and Science in Human Culture.
+Emily is one of China Care's Co-Presidents.
+She is a third-year studying neuroscience and global health.
 After having lived abroad in China, she joined China Care to help local adoptees learn more about their Chinese heritage and develop lasting friendships with the mentees!

-Cindy is China Care’s fundraising chair.
-She is a freshman studying Psychology and Learning and Organizational Change.
+Cindy is China Care’s mentorship chair.
+She is a junior studying psychology and communication studies.
 After watching the documentary “aka Dan,” she became interested in the dissonance between growing up with American culture while being an Asian American.
-From this she became passionate in helping adoptees in the Evanston area learn more about their Chinese culture.
+From this, she became passionate in helping adoptees in the Evanston area learn more about their Chinese culture.

 Danyi is China Care’s playgroup chair and a sophomore studying integrated science, classics, and neuroscience at Northwestern.
 From tutoring elementary students to volunteering as an art teacher to mentoring her two younger siblings, Danyi actively dedicates herself to enrich the lives of children around her.
 She joined China Care to continue her passion in befriending young adults—more specifically Chinese adoptees in the Chicago/Evanston area—and helping them grow in their understanding of their incredible Chinese heritage.